hudochenkov/postcss-styled-syntax/README.md

 }
 ```

-When interpolation is not part of any node it goes to the next node's `raws.before`.
-For example for the following code:
+When interpolation is not part of any node, it goes to the next node's `raws.before`.
+For example, for the following code:

 ```js
 let Component = styled.p`